kobusjoubert/active_service/README.md

 ## Usage

-Your child classes should inherit from `ActiveService::Base`.
+Your child classes should inherit from `ActiveCall::Base`.

 Now you can start adding your own service object classes in your gem's `lib` folder.